 Polytan‘s new hockey turf Poligras Tokyo GT is a product that embodies the goals of the Green Technology strategy in an exemplary way: with the development of this hockey turf, Polytan has succeeded in launching a product that offers clear environmental and climate benefits over conventional synthetic turf systems, while offering world-class playing qualities.
-Polytan’s Poligras Tokyo GT is the official turf of the 2020 Olympic Games in Tokyo!
+Polytan’s Poligras Tokyo GT is the turf for international championships and competitions!

 Poligras Tokyo GT synthetic turf consists of at least 60 % sugar cane, a renewable material.

 - Does not contribute to the destruction of tropical rainforests

 - Does not compete with areas that are reserved for food production